mongodb-js/compass/src/internal-packages/server-stats/README.md

 # Stores

 ## Charts
 The `server-stats-graphs-store` listens to the `pollServerStats`, `pause`, and `restart` actions.
-When `pollServerStats` is triggered, about once a second, `serverStatus` is called on the DataService client.
+When `pollServerStats` is triggered, about once a second, [the serverStatus command](https://docs.mongodb.com/manual/reference/command/serverStatus/#dbcmd.serverStatus) is called on the DataService client.
 The results of the command is then passed to each of the four graph stores, which are named after the field of the result that they display.
 Each of the chart stores listen to the `ServerStatsStore` and the `restart` action.

 The `restart` action clears the stored data in each of the chart stores and the `pause` action stops new data from being displayed but continues to collect data.

-The charts' X axes are the time from `serverStatus.localTime` and the Y axes vary depending on the graph.
+The charts' X axes are the time from [the "localTime" field](https://docs.mongodb.com/manual/reference/command/serverStatus/#serverstatus.localTime) and the Y axes vary depending on the graph.
 Each graph store selects data to send to it's instance of `chart-component` where it is put into a d3 chart.

 Because the Network and Operations graphs show deltas, all graphs are shown with a 1-second delay.
 Chart lines will not draw if a pause of more than 1.5 seconds is detected between data points.
 This results in charts that may not be contiguous but will never show back-in-time behavior due to interpolation.